-- Feeling depressed, mental problems, feeling restless (agitation), abnormal dreams or nightmares - Tingly feeling in your hands and feet (paraesthesia) - Problems with your hearing (tinnitus) or eyesight (blurred vision) - Unusual fast beating of your heart (tachycardia) or low blood pressure (hypotension) - Muscle weakness.
-This is important in people with myasthenia gravis (a rare disease of the nervous system). - Changes in the way your kidney works and occasional kidney failure which may be due to an allergic kidney reaction called interstitial nephritis. - FeverSharply demarcated, erythematous patches with/without blistering that develop within hours of administration of levofloxacin and heals with postinflammatory residual hyperpigmentation; it usually recurs at the same site of the skin or mucous membrane upon subsequent exposure to levofloxacin
+- Feeling depressed, mental problems, feeling restless (agitation), abnormal dreams or nightmares - Tingly feeling in your hands and feet (paraesthesia) - Problems with your hearing (tinnitus) or eyesight (blurred vision) - Unusual fast beating of your heart (tachycardia), awareness of your heartbeat (palpitation) or low blood pressure (hypotension) - Muscle weakness.
+This is important in people with myasthenia gravis (a rare disease of the nervous system) - Changes in the way your kidney works and occasional kidney failure which may be due to an allergic kidney reaction called interstitial nephritis - Fever - Sharply demarcated, erythematous patches with/without blistering that develop within hours of administration of levofloxacin and heals with post-inflammatory residual hyperpigmentation; it usually recurs at the same site of the skin or mucous membrane upon subsequent exposure to levofloxacin.